-L204 Commercial Law I: Honors (3 cr.)
+L203 Commercial Law I (3 cr.)
 P: sophomore standing.
-Includes the nature of law, torts, contracts, the sale of goods, and the legal regulations of business competition.
+Includes the nature of law, torts, contracts, the sale of goods, and the legal regulation of business competition.
+For accounting majors and others intending also to take L303 in order to attain a broad yet fairly detailed knowledge of commercial law.
+Credit not given for both L203 and L201.

 L303 Commercial Law II (3 cr.)
 P: L201 or L203.
 Focuses on the law of ownership, forms of business organization, commercial paper, and secured transactions.
-For accounting majors and others desiring a broad yet detailed knowledge of commercial law.
+For accounting majors and others desiring a broad yet fairly detailed knowledge of commercial law.